Micah103/qubittech_answers/README.md

 # C++ Interview Preparation Project

-This project consists of five C++ libraries and applications created as a part of interview preparation.
+This project consists of five C++ libraries and applications created as part of interview preparation.
 Each solution is implemented in C++ using **Microsoft Visual Studio Community 2022** as the primary IDE.
 The README provides setup instructions, dependencies, and implementation details for each question.

 ## Table of Contents
 1. [Environment Setup](#environment-setup)